Published May 21, 2018

 Emails from LabRoots Sponsors and Partners

 During registration for a LabRoots virtual event or webinar, the user is asked a question if they would like to receive emails from the Sponsors of that specific event/webinar.
-The answer is not defaulted to Yes or No, the user has to choose to receive communication from the sponsor or not.
-If the user does choose yes or opt in to receive email communication from the sponsor the user can always opt out or unsubscribe at any time.
-The user has two options to do so: 1) All sponsor related emails provide an easy and free means by which the user can opt-out of future sponsor related emails, and if the user opts out the user request is adhered to in all future email marketing.
-The user can simply click on the Unsubscribe link located at the bottom of the sponsors email.
-2) The user can email LabRoots at firstname.lastname@example.org or call us at +1-714-463-4673 to let us know and we will contact the sponsor immediately.
+The answer does not default to Yes or No, the user has to choose to receive communication from the sponsor or not.
+If the user does choose yes or opt-in to receive email communication from the sponsor the user can always opt out or unsubscribe at any time.
+The user has two options to do so: 1) All sponsor-related emails provide an easy and free means by which the user can opt-out of future sponsor-related emails, and if the user opts out the user request is adhered to in all future email marketing.
+The user can simply click on the Unsubscribe link located at the bottom of the sponsor's email.
+2) The user can email LabRoots at firstname.lastname@example.org or call us at +1-714-463-4673 to let us know, and we will contact the sponsor immediately.

 LabRoots adheres to the following legal requirements for sending out email marketing messages globally:

-3) Canada: "CASL - Canada's Anti-Spam Legislation".
-Only send to permission based email addresses.
-Identfy your name and business.
+3) Canada: "CASL - Canada's Anti-Spam Legislation."
+Only send to permission-based email addresses.
+Identify your name and business.
 Provide proof of sign up if asked.

 5) Similar laws exist in other countries.
 They all request you use an opt-in form, keep your list clean and avoid penalties.
 Emailing through an email service such as MailChimp, which will also keep your email in compliance with email laws around the world.
 LabRoots does this!